 - You do NOT require direct access to device features, such as the camera and voice recorder and your GPS needs (if any) can be met with the HTML5 geolocation API

 - You are more concerned with building a consistent UI within the application and do not need/want the device specific context menus, dialog boxes, and other device UI specific features

 It’s a lot to consider and sometimes the answer isn’t simple.
 There have been several companies and developers that started down one path and ended up having to change course.
-For example, Facebook started development with HTML5 but found the feature set wasn’t quite where they needed it to be and ended up switching over to Native Application Development.
+For example, Facebook started development with HTML5 but found the feature set wasn’t quite where they needed it to be.
+They switched over to native application development.

 However, just because it didn’t work for Facebook doesn’t mean it won’t work for you.
-HTML5 is growing constantly and more features along with wider feature support make it a very attractive option.
+HTML5 is growing constantly, adding new features, and gaining more support, which make it a very attractive option.
 Start by deciding what you absolutely must have and be careful to evaluate all your options.
 Good luck and happy developing!